Rains and inadequate infrastructure lead to floods

 Targeting an integrated and collaborative disaster risk reduction approach

-To date, the focus on floods and other hazards in the region is largely reactive, with response operations being the predominant action.
-Knowledge about vulnerability and risk among communities and municipalities is still insufficient.
+To date, the attitude to floods and other hazards in the region has largely been reactive, with a focus on response and recovery rather than preparedness and risk reduction.
+Knowledge about vulnerability and risk among communities and municipalities is insufficient.

 Knowledge from Costa Rica